Value Investing – Principle #3: Financial Analysis (Lesson 8)

 Earnings Per Share

-Earnings per share is simply the net earnings divided by the number of shares outstanding.
+Earnings per share are simply the net earnings divided by the number of shares outstanding.
 Continuing with McDonalds from above, in 2019, McDonalds earned $6.025 Billion.
 With 765 Million shares outstanding, each share earned $7.88.

 The key to earnings per share is how these earnings are used.
 Most large corporations use this money for three different functions.
 The first is to reinvest in the company.
 Some companies purchase additional fixed assets or buy smaller companies that will enhance the overall organization (vertical or horizontal integration).
 The second part is to reduce the overall debt of the company.
 The final piece is to pay dividends to shareholders.
 In some cases, the company will buy back stock from shareholders at current market rates.
 This is known as treasury stock.